-- to enter and understand the world of another person and to be authentically present for him/her in the therapeutic relationship - > to understand the counselling relationship and process in theory and in practice - to establish and maintain a therapeutic relationship - to work coherently within a theoretical model that informs the counselling practice - to be ethical and accountable in all aspects of practice - to use supervision for development of self-awareness and safety of clients - to recognise and respond to one's needs and limits in relation to professional competence, boundaries and personal circumstances - to value and support difference and diversity - to understand, recognise and integrate personal and professional values and be accepting of the challenge of difference - to work with risk, resilience and change - to have an awareness and understanding of issues of personal and professional power and authority - > to tolerate uncertainty and the unknown.
+- to enter and understand the world of another person and to be authentically present for them in the therapeutic relationship - > to understand the counselling relationship and process in theory and in practice - to establish and maintain a therapeutic relationship - > to work coherently within a theoretical model that informs the counselling practice - > to be ethical and accountable in all aspects of practice - to use supervision for development of self-awareness and safety of clients - to recognise and respond to one's needs and limits in relation to professional competence, boundaries and personal circumstances - to value and support difference and diversity - to understand, recognise and integrate personal and professional values and be accepting of the challenge of difference - to work with risk, resilience and change - to have an awareness and understanding of issues of personal and professional power and authority - > to tolerate uncertainty and the unknown. - 2.
+Should the course involve any training in the counselling of children and young people please refer to the 'COSCA Competencies for Counselling Children and Young people, Guidelines for Training Organisations, Practitioners and Trainees' which can be found on the COSCA website under 'Counselling for Children'.
+These core competencies must be integrated within the course, with participants supported to develop these throughout its duration.